 Quadrature Encoder

 Quadrature encoders add another channel for the detection of the direction of the motion.
-Both channel signal is completely out of phase.
+Both channel signals are completely out of phase.
 For example, in the rotary quadrature encoder, channel A will lead the channel B signal in the case of a clockwise direction and vice versa.